NanoSmasher/rwby-spider-v2/README.md

  - [Imgur Client](https://api.imgur.com/oauth2/addclient).
 Record the Client ID and secret.
    \*NOTE: You can read more about the [Imgurpython](https://apidocs.imgur.com/) commands if you wish.

-3. Create a file named "clients.key" with the following four lines:
+3. Create a file named "clients.key" with the following three lines:
  - Reddit Client ID
  - Reddit Client Secret
  - Imgur Client ID

- - Imgur Client Secret
+The Imgur Client Secret is not necessary, but you should know it anyways

 4. Run **RwbySpider.py**.
 Random debug stuff will spew out but everything should be downloaded to /RWBY/ ordered by year-month.

 # Todo

 [ ] Create UI
-[ ] Grab images that Velvetbot doesn't catch?
+[X] Grab images that Velvetbot doesn't catch?
 [ ] Improved debugging